alexlunnon/nameserverchecker/README.md

 # Domain Name Server Checker
-Simple multi-threaded python script which using `dig ns` to obtain NameServer records for domains provided.
+Simple multi-threaded python script which uses `dig ns` to obtain Name Server records for each domain provided in a CSV file.

 ##Using NameServerChecker.py
 1. Download nameserverchecker.py